On this page 6

 - East Bank: 504-736-6957; West Bank: 504-364-3512 (phone)

-Typical inspection sequence: Application review, permit issuance, discipline-specific inspections, and final approval.
+Typical sequence: Application review, permit issuance, discipline-specific inspections, and final approval.
 Alternative photo-based closeout available for eligible re-roof permits.

 Re-roofing permits may use geotagged photo submission by email for certain phases.